Mundaring Toy Library

 The Duty Roster:

-• Full members are required to complete one roster session per term and one stocktake session per year.
+• All members are required to complete one roster session per term and one additional duty (i.e. stocktake, fundraising, events) per year.
 These are a requirement of membership.
+Corporate and Non-Voluntary Members are excluded from these requirements.

 • New members will be offered computer (MiBase) training on their first roster session.